Prior to onboarding any new publishers, Nativo runs filters for each ad request to check against:

-Nativo has a direct integration with MOAT to monitor IVT across all transactions sold by Nativo.
+Nativo monitors IVT across all transactions sold by Nativo.
 We set an internal benchmark of 2% or less across our Marketplaces.
 Since Nativo sells on both CPM and viewable-CPM, real-time reporting is provided for both standard impressions and in-view impressions, respectively.

 If an issue with IVT is identified as originating from a publication or URL, the Publication or URL is removed from the Marketplace and only reintroduced once the Publisher confirms with their account manager that the issue(s) has been resolved.
 Repeat offenders are subject to permanent removal from our Marketplaces.

 Publications or URLs that have levels of impressions with IVT, GIVT and SIVT indicating suspicious activity will trigger an investigation.